 Abigail Nelder, FNP Quality Support Officer at the Family Nurse Partnership, said:

-“This is the second IPE project we have run with dental students at Plymouth University, and we are always impressed by the professionalism, enthusiasm and creativity of the students as they interact with our service users.
+“This is the second IPE project we have run with dental students at University of Plymouth, and we are always impressed by the professionalism, enthusiasm and creativity of the students as they interact with our service users.
 The flash cards developed by last year’s group have been adopted nationally by the Family Nurse Partnership Programme, so these sorts of projects really do make a difference.”